EqualExperts/secure-delivery-playbook/principles.md

 # Principles

 Delivering secure software is about a lot more than just writing secure code.
-Security is not a product that can be purchased after development is complete, or a set of features that can be easily added on later: it’s an integral part of everything we build, balanced by risk.
+Security is not a product that can be purchased after development is complete, or a set of features that can be easily added on later: it's an integral part of everything we build, balanced by risk.

 The following principles guide our everyday work and are the foundation of the practices we adopt.